PowerShell/ProjectMercury/docs/development/CreatingAnAgent.md

 }
 ```

-Once we have this schema we can more easily put together a chat service to help us communicate with
+Now we have the pieces we need to construc a chat service that communicates using the ollama API.
+A
-the API.
-A separate chat service class is not required but can be helpful to abstract the calls to
+separate chat service class isn't required but can be helpful to abstract the calls to the API.

-the API.
-Lets create a new file called `OllamaChatService.cs` in the same folder as the agent.
-Here
+Create a new file called `OllamaChatService.cs` in the same folder as the agent.
+For this example,
-we will hard code the endpoint and model for the ollama API.
-In the future we can add these as
+we are using a hard coded endpoint and model for the ollama API.
+In the future, we could add these
-parameters to an agent configuration file.
+as parameters in an agent configuration file.

 ```csharp
 using System.Net.Http.Headers;